What is a Keylogger?

 3. Use Multi-Factor Authentication

-A strong password policy with multi-factor authentication could prevent cybercriminals from accessing sensitive resources even if they have the keylogger records for passwords.
+A strong password policy with multi-factor authentication is a form of access control which could prevent cybercriminals from accessing sensitive resources even if they have the keylogger records for passwords.

 This is because, with multi-factor authentication, a user's password is only a single component of an access chain.
 Without the supporting authentication codes, login credentials alone are almost useless.